How to make a legally valid contract

 Not only does this take a lot of time, but it also introduces the opportunity for human error, things getting misplaced or lost in the mail, and can be expensive.

-To top it off, electronic signatures, or eSignatures, are fully legally recognized in many countries (including the US, United Kingdom, Australia, Canada, Switzerland, South Africa, etc.) as a valid way to sign contracts.
+To top it off, electronic signatures, or eSignatures, are legally recognized in many countries (including the US, United Kingdom, Australia, Canada, Switzerland, South Africa, etc.) as a valid way to sign contracts.

 How to electronically sign a contract

-Using Microsoft Word’s built-in eSignature feature is one popular way, but it can be quite complicated to figure out, and Word falls short functionally when it comes to sending contracts, following up, and tracking them once they’re sent.
+Using Microsoft Word’s built-in eSignature feature is one popular way, but it can be pretty complicated to figure out, and Word falls short functionally when it comes to sending contracts, following up, and tracking them once they’re sent.

 These services make it as easy as possible to add your signature to a wide array of different types of contracts and create a formal mutual agreement.